MaheshaKulatunga/thirdeye/README.md

 # thirdeye
-> *An effort to ensure seeing remains believing*
+> *An effort to ensure seeing remains believing* Thirdeye is a comprehensive system for deepfake video detection developed by [Mahesha Kulatunga](http://maheshak.com/) for a MSc Data Analytics dissertation while at The University of Warwick.
+This code base handles the preprocessing, training and evaluating required for creating neural networks to be used for deepfake video classification.
+Included are 5 pre-trained 3D CNN architectures that can be used for unkown video classification.
+The following README outlines the basic functionality of the system.

 ## Requirements
 Thirdeye requires python3.6 or later.
 Hardware requirements for thirdeye are more or less in-line with the requirements for [TensorFlow](https://www.tensorflow.org/install).
 TensorFlow is tested and supported on the following 64-bit systems: